PonasKovas/PonasKovas.github.io/content/posts/minecraft-cheats.md

 ### Sad news

-As fast our autoclicker is, the rest of the programs on your computer are much slower for some reason, and you can't really simulate very precise input.
-I tried really hard to automate "god-bridging" in Minecraft, which requires very precisely timed mouse clicks, to a precision of a few milliseconds, and even though Incro can do that easily, the rest of the stack doesn't seem to react correctly - random delays appear.
+As fast as our autoclicker is, the rest of the programs on your computer are much slower for some reason, and you can't really simulate very precise input.
+I really wanted to automate "god-bridging" in Minecraft, which requires very precisely timed mouse clicks, to a precision of a few milliseconds, and even though Incro can do that easily, the rest of the stack doesn't react correctly - random delays appear, some events get "glued".
 I don't know if this limitation is introduced by my desktop environment (I use KDE, tried both wayland and X11), or maybe Minecraft itself.
-If anyone knows how to fix this pls tell me.

 ## Closing remarks